Kimono Hat Collection

-What is a real kimono?
+What is a KIMONO?

 Over 1,200 years ago, the kimono became wholly Japanese from earlier Chinese influences.
 Before long, the traditional clothing was adopted by the samurai when going into battle.
 Each shogun leader would display his unique style in what he wore, resulting in a spectacle rumored to be as captivating as a fashion show today.
-The adoption of the kimono as a uniform entually led to it spreading accross Japan, increasing in value both as a fine art and craft.
+The adoption of the kimono as a uniform eventually led to it spreading across Japan, increasing in value both as a fine art and craft.